-Accelerated or Faster Frac-Flowback is the recovery of frac fluid from a well as rapidly as possible while bringing oil and/or gas production to the market immediately.
+Accelerated or faster frac-flowback, is the recovery of frac fluid from a well as quickly as possible, while bringing oil and/or gas production to the market immediately.

 HOW DOES JJ TECH DO IT?

-WE CALL IT “FRAC-EVAC” – Faster Frac-Flowback with a patented JJ Tech Jet Pump.
-The Jet Pump is set in the tubing string above a packer, which is set just above the perfs.
-Power fluid (water) is injected down the tubing through a nozzle.
-Power fluid and produced (frac) fluid are combined in the throat (the Venturi Effect) and return up the tubing – casing annulus.
+We call it, “FRAC-EVAC“.
+We achieve faster frac-flowback, using a patented JJ Tech Jet Pump.
+The Jet Pump is set in the tubing string above a packer, which is set just above the perforations.
+Power fluid (water) is injected down the tubing through a nozzle, and the power fluid, along with the produced (frac) fluids are combined in the throat (the Venturi Effect) and return up the tubing – casing annulus.

 WHAT ARE THE RESULTS?

-Case studies prove that FRAC-EVAC can remove large volumes of fluid and bring production to the market in a mere fraction of the recovery time a conventional rod and tubing system can achieve.
+Case studies prove that FRAC-EVAC can remove large volumes of fluid and bring production to the market, in a fraction of the recovery time a conventional rod and tubing system can achieve.

 Other advantages of FRAC-EVAC include: